OpenDataAlex/etlUnit/README.md

  well outside of their tool suites.  etlUnit is designed to use black/grey box testing practices as well as utilize the best practices of the xUnit family of testing tools.

+Things to come with the project:
+* ReadTheDocs page
+* TravisCI integration
+* Quickstart
+* What non-Python deps do we have and how do you install them